athul/shelby/README.md

 I hope this gets improved soon
 ## Usage

-The following usage examples are just one example of how Mímir can be configured.
+The following usage examples are just one example of how Shelby can be configured.
 The examples below will result in a setup similar to the one shown in the demo above: the prompt symbol (`❯`) changes to red if the previous command exited with an error.